KenzoAgada/gisfac/README.md

 # GISFAC (Generate Issue Summary For Audit Contest)

+**Update**: this repo is not maintained at the moment. *ustas* recreated the algo in JS and looks like he's up for maintaining it. [https://github.com/ustas-eth/issue-calculatooor](https://github.com/ustas-eth/issue-calculatooor)

+---

 Generate a summary .csv of all the issues in the judging repo.

 Used for easier QAing of audit contests like code4rena.
 And possibly for reward calculation.